Jenny-Peace/Banknote_recognition/README.md

 # Banknote (VND) recognition
-- <Weekly project in Deep learning module at CoderSchool>
+- - Weekly project in Deep learning module at CoderSchool -

 This application is to classify Vietnamese banknote